Type Of Indian Jewelry

 Jewelry studded with different gems is quite popular among Indians.
 For reasons ranging from spiritual to aesthetic to health, gemstone jewelry has become a part of the life of Indian women and men.
 These stone jewelry are worn according to the individual’s astrological chart and the ruling of the planet.

 Navaratna i.e. the combination of nine gems together, to form a necklace forms an important part of the life and fashion of Indian women.
 These stones are believed to have extraordinary healing power.

 Indian jewelry art is at times divided into three kinds – temple jewelry, spiritual jewelry, and bridal jewelry.
 Temple jewelry of India initially used to be described as the jewelry used to adorn the idols of Gods and Goddesses.

 The statues in India were ornamented with chunky necklaces that were either strung with beads or crafted with intricate filigree.
 Amongst the other ornaments that adorned statues of deities were large chunky bangles, usually studded with gems.
 In addition, earrings, nose rings, and anklets were also used.

 Tribal jewelry in India is quite rich.
 Each tribe has kept its unique style of jewelry intact even now.
 The original format of jewelry design has been preserved by ethnic tribal.

 Jewelry that is made of bone, wood, clay, shells, and crude metal, by tribals, is not only attractive but also holds a distinct rustic and earthy charm.
-Tribal jewelry is made of the products that are available locally.
-The unrefined look of their jewelry is something that attracts people most.
+Tribal jewelry is made of products that are available locally.
+The unrefined look of their jewelry is something that attracts people the most.